 The County is in compliance with its current limits.
-The Adopted CIP was formulated with a 3.5% debt to assessed value and 10.5% debt service to budget.
+The proposed CIP was formulated with a 3.5% debt to assessed value and 10.5% debt service to budget.
 The Board plans to gradually reduce the ratios, so that the needs of the community can continue to be addressed.
-The lower limits will be fully in place by the FY2016-2021 CIP in compliance with the policy.
+The lower limits will be fully in place by the FY16-21 CIP.